rowangamal/Rotten-Potatoes/README.md

 The platform also allows users to search for movies, adding them to personalized watchlists and favorites for easy access.

-Just create your account and have teh full experience of movies' fantasy.😝😝🥰🥰
+Just create your account and have the full experience of movies' fantasy.😝😝🥰🥰